Cooklang Specification

 Many recipes involve repetitive ingredient preparations, such as peeling or chopping.
 To simplify this, you can define these common preparations directly within the ingredient reference using shorthand syntax:

-These preparations will be clearly displayed in the ingredient list, allowing you to get everything ready before you start cooking.
+These preparations should be clearly displayed in the ingredient list, allowing you to get everything ready before you start cooking.

 Projects Which Use Cooklang